-So why the food coma after a plate of chicken fingers?
-Freshly’s head nutritionist Brooke Scheller, DCN, CNS tells us, “Fried foods are hyper-palatable.
+Maybe you’re familiar with that feeling of a food coma after a plate of chicken fingers.
+Or that over-full feeling when you just can’t stop eating a plate of french fries.
+Nutritionist Brooke Scheller, DCN, CNS explains, “Fried foods are hyper-palatable.
 The combination of fat, salt, and carbohydrates activates the reward center of the brain.
 This can bypass our feeling of fullness and lead to overeating.”
+Been there.
+Fried foods also require more energy for your body to digest overall, Scheller tells us.

 We rounded up a few alternative frying techniques our chefs use to keep the crisp and flavor of fried foods, without the extra fat and carbs that leave us ready for a long winter’s nap.